-- Hotel Danieli a Luxury Collection Hotel – it had to be first, top of the list, just because it might be one of the most famous hotels in Venice.
-A few minutes away from San Marco Square and Grand Canal, the hotel has a rooftop terrace from where you can enjoy your drink with the Doge’s Palace in sight.
+- Hotel Danieli a Luxury Collection H– it had to be first, top of the list, just because it might be one of the most famous hotels in Venice.
+A few minutes away from San Marco Square and Grand Canal, the hotel has a rooftop terrace from where you can enjoy your drink with the Doge’s Palace insight.
 Have I convinced you yet?

 - Hotel Antiche Figure – not another 5* stay in Venice, but with a charming old Venetian flavor, only a few minutes away from Venice Santa Lucia train station, and a great price tag for Venice.
 And if you’re lucky, you’ll have a room overlooking the canal.

 - JW Marriott Venice Resort & Spa – Stay on your private island in Venice.
 Does that sound like a dream?
 And yet it can come true if you book a room at this beautiful resort on the island of roses (Isola Delle Rose).